 - 20% of students are high school graduates, and they get in a grande ecole directly after their baccalaureate exam, following a joint competition for students coming from classes specialized in topics related to the grandes ecoles

 Admission is a selective process.
-However, any motivated student can come study in a grande école.
+However, any motivated student can come to study in a grande école.

-The cost per year varies depending on the type of Grande Ecole and their specialties: public or private, Engineering, Business and Management, Sciences and Humanities, etc. Various support schemes are available, such as: tuition waivers or scholarships.
+The cost per year varies depending on the type of Grande Ecole and their specialities: public or private, Engineering, Business and Management, Sciences and Humanities, etc. Various support schemes are available, such as tuition waivers or scholarships.
 Students also have the opportunity to pursue an apprenticeship which allows them to earn a salary all the while boosting their employability.

 The real-terms value of a Grande Ecole education has increased as the global tendency is for graduates enjoying better job prospects and wages.

 A degree from a grande ecole is truly a passport for employment as well as a safe and profitable investment that guarantees excellent professional integration: